Women in Engineering (WiE) Engagement Community

 Open to first-year students in the College of Engineering, including Computer Science, Data Science, and Physics.

 Our aim is to provide you with resources for all facets of college life.
-The WiE LLC provides valuable support while promoting achievement, academic engagement, and independence.
+The WiE community provides valuable support while promoting achievement, academic engagement, and independence.

 The College of Engineering invites you to be part of a unique community that will: